SimonMoynihan33/fur-ever-mates-adoption/README.md

 ### Hero Image

-The hero image was downloaded from [Pexels](https://www.pexels.com/).
+- The hero image was downloaded from [Pexels](https://www.pexels.com/).
 The image is bright and shows four dogs looking over a wall.
 This is to produce a positive emotional reaction from the user.

-Cover text is also present, with the slogan "Change a life, one paw at a time".
+- Cover text is also present, with the slogan "Change a life, one paw at a time".
 There is a transparent background behind this to make it more accessible color-wise.

+### Introduction Section

+- Next there is the introduction section to the website.
+This is a short but descriptive overview of what our goals are as an organisation, and what we do for dogs in our care, also including a circular image of a dog being walked.

+- "Check out our mates" button is displayed below this which will direct users to the mates page.

+### Testimonials

+- Below the introduction section is a testimonials section with user reviews.
+This section was created with the aid of a youtube tutorial documented in the [credits](#credits) part of the readme.

+In this section is a black background with three dark colored cards, a small image, red blockquotes and some text.
+There is also a red transparent circle in the background to add some color and styling.
+This section, like all others, is fully responsive.
+On mobiles they are displayed on top of one another, whereas on tablet there is 2 in a row and one underneath and on laptops all three are in a clean and even row.

+### Footer

+- The footer for this website took inspiration from the Love Running Walkthrough project, with some custome styling to add borders and shadows to each social media link.
+The last link (the phone icon) will bring users to our contact section on the about page.

+### Mates

+**Rehoming Section**

+- This is the main page users will visit if they are planning on using our site.
+We have gone with a simple but clean design so as not to distract users.
+There are currently six cards, all with the name, location and a photo of available pets.

+- Each card has a button that when clicked, directs the user to our signup page to apply for adoption.

+### About

+- Our third page, the about section, gives a more detailed description of what we do and how we care for our dogs.
+Beneath this, is a section outlining how you can help.

+### Conatct

+**Informative information on contacting us**
+ - Users get in-depth information on how to contact us, and how to go about helping in whatever way they can.
+This section can also be accessed through the footer.

+ ### Adopt

+ **Apply for screening**

+ - A sleek form on a red background with a border collie of to the right, this page allows users to apply to adopt a dog currently in our care.

 ## Design

+The design of Fur-Ever Mates is a friendly and warm one, encouraging positive emotional reaction and hope.
+The page incorporates the main colors of white, black and splashes of red to promote association and unique identity.

+It offers a clean and descriptive landing page, instantly telling users the purpose of the site, with reviews to highlight the satisfaction from previous adopters.

+The Mates page is a simple but effective design, so not to bombard the user with information when making a decision.
+The information on this page is limited but important.
+In the future we hope to add more information about our dogs such as breed, gender, temperament and current health-status.

+"About" is once again a simple design without images or background colors.
+This page is a more detailed and imformative page and is best left with the text being the main focus.
+Icons are used to add some style but keep the minimalistic approach.
+Beneath the about section is the contact section, outlining how to get in touch with us.
+The style for this was keeping in line with the testimonials section at the bottom of the landing page.

+Finally, the signup page is where we wish to use vibrant and bright colors to convey a sense of happiness and hope.
+The red background image keeps in line with the page's theme, with a signup form including a dark background to add contrast and make the text easier to read.

 ## Testing